braedenlp/Braeden_BSE_Portfolio/index.md

 ## What My Project is

-My project is a mini hoop that has sensors in the hoop that will detect when a ball goes through the hoop which then makes the score on the scoreboard go up by two.
-It also has a button that starts a new game and resets the score.
-The progress I have made in this first milestone is that I got all of the hardware connected.
-I put together the entire hoop, soldered everything, and connected all the wires.
+My project is a mini hoop with a scoreboard.
+It has sensors in the hoop that will detect when a ball goes through.
+The hoop will then make the score on the scoreboard go up by two just like basketball.
+It also has a button that starts a new game and resets the score.This milestone was mainly hardware, I put together the entire hoop and connected all the wires.
+I also soldered all of my parts together.
+Some things that I soldered were all the wires to the pins on the feather express and featherwing and the wires connecting to the button.
+Every time a wire snapped I soldered a solid core wire onto the tip of it or I tinned it.
+There were also connectors that I soldered onto the featherwing and feather express so that the feather express could rest on top of the featherwing.

 ![hardware](IMG_8263.HEIC)

 Figure 1: The figure above is a picture of my project built and wired.
 ## Challenges

-Challenges that I faced in this process is that I had to change multiple aspects of my project.
-I had to use a dremel to sand down the acrylic covering the matrix board because it was too big, the legs of the hoop were too small so I had to reprint those, and the wires kept snapping off of my circuit boards.
-I also had to change my milestones because the hardware aspect of this project took so long.
-On top of all that the matrix board that I originally had was broken so we have to get a new one but I initially thought that something was wrong with my circuit board.
-I ended up using a different, bigger, matrix board that was proven to work to hoop everything up.
+Challenges that I faced in this process is that I altered multiple mechanical aspects of my project for it to work.
+I used a dremel to sand down the acrylic covering of the matrix board because it was too big.
+The legs of the hoop were too small so I reprinted them.
+The wires kept snapping off of my circuit boards so I either soldered solid core wires onto them or tinned them.
+On top of all that, the matrix board that I have right now is broken so we have to get a new one.
+What came with this was a lot of debugging that happened because I initially thought that something was wrong with my circuit board.
+I ended up using a different, bigger, matrix board that was proven to work to hook everything up.

 ## Components Used